KDE/documentation-docs-kdenlive-org/user_interface/menu/view_menu.rst

 It graphs the loudness of the audio in decibels (vertical axis) for each audio frequency (horizontal axis) in the current frame.

-For more information read :ref:`The Audio Spectrum and the Spectrogram <audio_spectrum_and_spectrogram>` section in the :ref:`Glossary`.
+..
+For more information read the Tips & Tricks chapter about :doc:`/more_information/earlier_versions/audio_spectrum_and_spectrogram`.

+..
 See also the :ref:`Spectrogram <audio_spectrum_and_spectrogram>` scope which displays a graphical representation of the spectrum over the entire clip.

 .. rst-class:: clear-both